 - the base at which the contig sequence stops being generated from one component sequence and switches to using the next component sequence.
 There must be at least 1 switch points between adjacent component sequences in a contig (Figure 2).

-- short for a Tiling Path file provides the order of the component sequences used to build a contig, scaffold or chromosome.
-For more information, see the TPF specification page.
+- short for Tiling Path File, provides the order of the component sequences used to build a contig, scaffold or chromosome.
+For more information, see the TPF Specification.